-- On site pharmaceutical services and space for such - Establishing an acute care ward for target population youth - Developing a youth center in the community that will provide a safe space for the target population after release from the juvenile facilities and/or the SYTF.
+- Probation has plans for 8 apartment beds within the Youth Transitional Center (YTC) for youth preparing to re-enter the community, an additional 24 -bed housing unit for youth serving long-term commitments and 20 additional apartment beds within an Independent Living Program outside the perimeter of YLA/ JH. - On site pharmaceutical services and space for such - Establishing an acute care ward for target population youth - Developing a youth center in the community that will provide a safe space for the targetpopulation after release from the juvenile facilities and/or the SYTF.